bartvanhoey/AddAbpModule/abp/AddingModuleMadeSimple.md

 As you can read in the **ABP Framework** documentation about [Modularity](https://docs.abp.io/en/abp/6.0/Module-Development-Basics), the ABP Framework was designed to support to build fully [modular](https://www.techopedia.com/definition/24772/modularity) applications.

-In today's blog post I will show you how to  **create and integrate your own module**, in this case a simple **PdfGenerator**, into an ABP Framework application.
+Today I will show you how to **create and integrate your own module**, in this case a simple **PdfGenerator**, into an **ABP Framework** application.

+### Source code

+The source code of both projects is [available on GitHub](https://github.com/bartvanhoey/AddAbpModule)

+### Requirements

+The following tools are needed to be able to run the solution and follow along.

+- .NET 8.0 SDK
+- VsCode, Visual Studio 2022 or another compatible IDE
+- ABP CLI 8.0.0

 ### Create a new ABP Framework application